coltongrainger/fscss-volunteers/agreements.md

 - I understand that I may or may not give permission to have my photo taken and used for publicity purposes by FSCSS.
 I also understand that I may submit written work to be posted on the volunteer blog.

 - I agree to abide by my scope of work responsibilities based on my position description that has been provided to me.
-I will participate in any necessary or appropriate trainings to fulfill my job duties.
+I will participate in any necessary or appropriate training to fulfill my job duties.

 - I understand that my volunteer relationship with FSCSS may be terminated by me or FSCSS at any time for any reason.

 # Mandated Reporter Acknowledgement

 I understand the requirements of Washington State Mandated Reporting.
-I agreed to report any suspected child abuse and/or neglect to DSHS and to the Family Support Center management as soon as I learn, suspect, or observe abuse/neglect.
+I agree to report any suspected child abuse and/or neglect to DSHS and to the Family Support Center management as soon as I learn, suspect, or observe abuse/neglect.

 I understand that failure to make a report within 48 hours may result in my termination as a volunteer and may also result in legal action from the State of Washington.
 I vow to do everything I can to prevent child abuse and neglect and to keep kids safe.